Leaves2018/aop/README.md

 ~/miniconda3/bin/conda init
 ```

+Note: If you are using `macOS` and `zsh`, you may need replace `~/miniconda3/bin/conda init` by `~/miniconda3/bin/conda init zsh`.

 #### Jupyter Notebook in VS Code
 Open your `VS Code`, click the fifth button `Extensions` or enter `Ctrl + Shift + X`, search `Jupyter` and install the first three extensions from `Microsoft`: `Jupyter`, `Jupyter Keymap`, `Jupyter Notebook Renderers`.
+Also search and install `Python` extension.

 Then create a new file with a suffix of `.ipynb`, for example, `playground.ipynb`.
 Open this file and follow instructions from `VS Code`, like installing a ipynb kernel.
 Then choose a kernel corresponding to your Python version.
 Most of the time, the suggested version would be fine.
+However, it seems like Ubuntu gives you Python but not pip, so you might choose the Python version installed by conda, which works fine.
 ### C++
 If you have successfully installed `WSL2`, you should already have `gcc`.
 Then for using `C++` in `VS Code` I would recommend you to read [Using C++ on Linux in VS Code](https://code.visualstudio.com/docs/cpp/config-linux) or [Using Clang in Visual Studio Code](https://code.visualstudio.com/docs/cpp/config-clang-mac).